 So, what is a surfskate?
 It’s a unique board with distinct trucks that let you perform smooth, insanely sharp turns.
 Keep reading as we discuss more mechanisms that separate it from other boards.

 Table of Contents

-Looking at a surfskate, it may be closely similar to some cruiser skateboards.
+Looking a surfskate, it may be closely similar to some cruiser skateboards.
 Let’s get into the following aspects as we define surf skates and help you recognize them.

 1. Truck system